 His aunt Tatyana Alexandrovna – Toinette, his surrogate mother – died on 20 June.
 ‘I’ve lived with her my whole life.
 And I feel awful without her,’ he wrote.

-Strakhov tried to rekindle his interest in Anna Karenina in July 1874 when he came to stay, but Tolstoy had lost momentum and referred to his novel as ‘vile’ and ‘disgusting’.
+Strakhov tried to rekindle his interest in Anna Karenina in July 1874 when he came to stay, but Tolstoy had lost momentum which he directly communicated when he referred to his novel as ‘vile’ and ‘disgusting’.

-He didn’t manage to complete the novel in 1874, in 1875, or 1876.
+He didn’t manage to complete the book in 1874, in 1875, or 1876.

-In the second instalment of Anna Karenina, in the February issue of the Russian Messenger, readers sympathised with the grieving Kitty and Levin, both spurned.
-There were further instalments of Anna Karenina in March and April 1875, but readers had to wait eight months for the next chapters to be published as Tolstoy had not finished them.
+In the second instalment in the February issue of the Russian Messenger, readers sympathised with the grieving Kitty and Levin, both spurned.
+There were further instalments of Anna Karenina in March and April 1875, but readers had to wait eight months for the next chapters to be published, as Tolstoy had not finished them.

-I must confess that I was delighted by the success of the last piece of 'Anna Karenina.'
+I must confess that I was delighted by the success of the last piece of Anna Karenina.
 I had by no means expected it, and to tell you the truth, I am surprised that people are so pleased with such ordinary and EMPTY stuff...
 It is two months since I have defiled my hands with ink or my heart with thoughts.
-But now I am setting to work again on my TEDIOUS, VULGAR 'ANNA KARENINA,' with only one wish, to clear it out of the way as soon as possible and give myself leisure for other occupations, but not schoolmastering, which I am fond of, but wish to give up; it takes up too much time."
+But now I am setting to work again on my TEDIOUS, VULGAR ANNA KARENINA, with only one wish, to clear it out of the way as soon as possible and give myself leisure for other occupations, but not schoolmastering, which I am fond of, but wish to give up; it takes up too much time.

-At the end of October Sonya fell ill with peritonitis and went into labour.
+At the end of October, Sonya fell ill with peritonitis and went into labour.
 Varvara, born three months premature, died a few hours after she was born.

 ‘Fear, horror, death, children cavorting, eating, fuss, doctors, falsity, death, horror’ was how Tolstoy defined the situation at Yasnaya Polyana in a letter to friend, Afanasy Fet.